soberqian/Quora-Keywords-Crawler/README.md

     >D:
     >QuoraKeywordsCrawler.exe -keyword java -outputfile D:/java.xls -pn 5

 3.-keyword:input your keyword
   -outputfile:your outputfile(.xls)
   -pn:Sum page number

 4.System requirements: Windows and Firefox browser 56.

+5. The java.xls is the outputfile about the keyword.